ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **High Performing Computing (HPC) Cluster:** A computing technology that uses a system of networked computers designed to solve complex and computationally intensive problems in traditional environments.

 **Infrastructure as a Service (IaaS):** A could service model that provides access to computing infrastructure, including servers, storage, and networking, without the need for users to manage or operate them.

+**Interactive Processes:** Iterative and continuous refinement of the methodology based on insights and feedback from data analysis.

+**Intermediate Results:** Partial results obtained from predictive modeling, can influence decisions on acquiring additional data.

 **Iteration:** A single cycle or repetition of a process, often involves refining or modifiying a solution based on feedback or new information.